Table of Contents

 1. The invoice becomes due.

-4. Grace Periods: Set the number of extra days customers have after the invoice due date before the account becomes delinquent.
+Set the extra days subscribers have after the invoice due date before the account becomes delinquent.

-5. Late Fees and Reconnection Fees: Configure any fees that should apply when an account becomes delinquent or is reconnected.
+Configure fees that apply when an account becomes delinquent or is reconnected.

 If automatic late fees apply, they can still be added to the invoice even when Grace Until is set.